EnterpriseDB/tpa/docs/src/index.md

 ### Incremental changes

-TPAexec is carefully designed so that provisioning, deployment, and testing are idempotent.
+TPA is carefully designed so that provisioning, deployment, and testing are idempotent.
 You can run through them, make a change to config.yml, and run through the process again to deploy the change.
 If nothing has changed in the configuration or on the instances, then